Skip to content

 Authorization policies implement role-based access control with the principle of least privilege:

-# Authorization policies control access to resources
+# Authorization policies control access to resources:

 authorization_config = {